Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 To qualify for the Graduate Diploma of Sustainability, students must successfully complete 8 credit points, which must include the following.

-Plus any 4 course elective units from the specialisations below.
+Plus any five (5) course elective units from the list below.

 Trimester 1 - March